minericpark/minericpark/README.md

 My name is Eric Min Seo Park!
 I am a software developer studying :books: software engineering at the University of Guelph (:canada:).
 Nice to meet you!
 Hope to get to know you well and get better at programming with you 😄

 ### :chart_with_upwards_trend: Currently working on
-- Projects at my current internship 🤔
+- Client projects at my current internship 🤔

 ### :wrench: Technologies & Tools
 #### Languages